zapier/zapier-platform/docs/cli.md

 This command emulates how Zapier production environment would invoke your integration.
 It runs code locally, so you can use this command to quickly test your integration without deploying it to Zapier.
 This is especially useful for debugging and development.

 This command loads environment variables and `authData` from the `.env` file in the current directory.
-If you don't have an `.env` file yet, you can use the `zapier invoke auth start` command to help you initialize it, or you can manually create it.
+If you don't have a `.env` file yet, you can use the `zapier invoke auth start` command to help you initialize it, or you can manually create it.

 The `zapier invoke auth start` subcommand will prompt you for the necessary auth fields and save them to the `.env` file.
+For OAuth2, it will start a local HTTP server, open the browser, and wait for the OAuth2 redirect callback to get the access token.

 Each line in the `.env` file should follow one of these formats: